-\textbf{PointNeRF} \cite{2022pointnerf} (January 2022) used feature point clouds as an intermediate step to volume rendering.
-A Pretrained 3D CNN \cite{2018mvsnet} was used to generate depth and surface probability $\gamma$ from a cost volume created from training views, and produced a dense point cloud.
-A pretrained 2D CNN \cite{2014vgg} was used to extract image features from training views.
-These were used to populate the point cloud features with image features, and probability $\gamma_i$ of point $p_i$ lying of a surface.
-Given the input position and view-direction, a PointNet\cite{2017pointnet}-like network was used to regress local density and color, which was then used for volume rendering.
-Using point cloud features also allowed the model to skip empty spaces, resulting in a speed-up of a factor of 3 over baseline NeRF.
-Point clouds acquired by other methods such as COLMAP can also be used in place of the 3D depth network-based point cloud, whereby per-scene optimization could be used to improve point cloud quality.
+\textbf{PointNeRF} (January 2022) \cite{2022pointnerf} used feature point clouds as an intermediate step before volume rendering.
+A pretrained 3D CNN \cite{2018mvsnet} generated depth and surface probability $\gamma$ from a cost volume created from training views, producing a dense point cloud.
+A pretrained 2D CNN \cite{2014vgg} extracted image features from training views.
+These features populated the point cloud, assigning each point $p_i$ a surface probability $\gamma_i$.
+Given the input position and view direction, a PointNet \cite{2017pointnet}-like network regressed local density and color, which were then used for volume rendering.
+Using point cloud features also allowed the model to skip empty spaces, resulting in a speed-up by a factor of 3 over baseline NeRF.